 However, your import file (CSV or Excel) should contain certain information, and be structured in a certain way.
 You'll find more information on this in this article.

-Once your file is structured properly, send it to support along with your login data, and our support team will carry out the actual import.
+Once your file is structured properly, send it to support along with written consent.
+Our support team will then carry out the actual import.

 - Importing invoices is an add-on operation, which means that no existing ones can be updated, only new ones can be added.
 Apart from that, the import works the same way as a CRM import: The columns need to be matched with the right field and the option to undo the import is also available for about two weeks.